 As soon as I heard that The Curious Incident of the Dog in the Night-Time was touring, I bought tickets to see it at the Lowry Theatre.
 Being a winner of seven Olivier Awards and based on the best-selling book by Mark Haddon, it was a must see for me!

 Haddon states that the book “is not a book about Asperger’s….if anything it’s a novel about being different, about being an outsider, about seeing the world in a surprising and revealing way”.
 Simon Stephens‘ play sticks to the author’s intentions like glue and wonderfully transports us into Christopher’s world and enables us to see things through his eyes.
-It invites us to share his dreams and reveals the difficulties of everyday life for somebody with issues and also the impact that this has on their families.
+It invites us to share his dreams and reveals the difficulties of everyday life for somebody with the disability, and also the impact that this has on their families.

 The best thing about the play is Bunnie Christie‘s amazing production design.
 The stage originally looks like a cube, with the appearance of a mathematical graph, but during the show, stunning visual effects are impressively projected onto the back wall, sides and floor of the stage.
 This is particularly effective when the location switches to London; and also when Christopher draws on the floor and his drawings are reflected, as graphics, on the back wall.
 Other than the excellent visual effects, the gorgeous lighting design takes your breath away.
 Bright colours bring a child-like quality to the lighting, yet these lights also reflect Christopher’s mood when he has a breakdown, by turning into a vivid red.